Charlestown, Coventry, East Greenwich, Exeter, Hopkinton, Narragansett, North Kingstown, Richmond, South Kingstown, Westerly.

 Held at the Rhode Island State House, this annual ceremony recognizes three RI educators or teams for innovative civics projects in their schools.
 Recipients receive merit awards of:

-The LWVSC presents these awards to support the value of civics education in schools and to honor Susan B. Wilson, a founding member of the League of Women Voters South County.
-Susan espoused the values of voter education and civic engagement through her League work, and those values live on today through a generous bequest from her estate to the LWVRI Education Fund, which provides grants for projects promoting voter service and education.
+The LWVRI presents these awards to support the value of civics education in schools and to honor Susan B. Wilson, a founding member of the League of Women Voters South County.
+On behalf of the LWVRI, a standing committee of LWVSC manages the award process to select and honor the state award winners.

 Women's Equality day